Tristan und Isolde: Composition history

-Wagner was forced to abandon his position as conductor of the Dresden Opera in 1849, as there was a warrant posted for his arrest for his participation in the unsuccessful May Revolution.
+Wagner was forced to abandon his position as conductor of the Dresden Opera in 1849, as there was a warrant for his arrest for his participation in the unsuccessful May Revolution.
 He left his wife, Minna, in Dresden, and fled to Zurich.
 There, in 1852, he met the wealthy silk trader Otto Wesendonck.
-Wesendonck became a supporter of Wagner and bankrolled the composer for several years.
-Wesendonck's wife, Mathilde, became enamoured of the composer.
+Wesendonck became a supporter of Wagner and bankrolled him for several years.
+Wesendonck's wife, Mathilde, became enamoured of Wagner.
 Though Wagner was working on his epic Der Ring des Nibelungen, he found himself intrigued by the legend of Tristan and Isolde.

-The re-discovery of medieval Germanic poetry, including Gottfried von Strassburg's version of Tristan, the Nibelungenlied and Wolfram von Eschenbach's Parzival, left a large impact on the German Romantic movements during the mid-19th century.
+The rediscovery of medieval Germanic poetry, including Gottfried von Strassburg's version of Tristan, the Nibelungenlied, and Wolfram von Eschenbach's Parzival, left a large impact on the German Romantic movements of the mid-19th century.
 The story of Tristan and Isolde is a quintessential romance of the Middle Ages and the Renaissance.
-Several versions of the story exist, the earliest dating to the middle of the 12th century.
-Gottfried's version, part of the "courtly" branch of the legend, had a huge influence on later German literature.
+Several versions of it exist, the earliest dating to the middle of the 12th century.
+Gottfried's version, part of the "courtly" branch of the legend, greatly influenced German literature.

-According to his autobiography, Mein Leben, Wagner decided to dramatise the Tristan legend after his friend, Karl Ritter, attempted to do so, writing that:
+According to his autobiography, Mein Leben, Wagner decided to dramatise the Tristan legend after his friend Karl Ritter attempted to do so:

 He had, in fact, made a point of giving prominence to the lighter phases of the romance, whereas it was its all-pervading tragedy that impressed me so deeply that I felt convinced it should stand out in bold relief, regardless of minor details.

-This influence, together with his discovery of the philosophy of Arthur Schopenhauer in October 1854, led Wagner to find himself in a "serious mood created by Schopenhauer, which was trying to find ecstatic expression.
+This influence, together with his discovery of Arthur Schopenhauer's philosophy in October 1854, led Wagner to find himself in a "serious mood created by Schopenhauer, which was trying to find ecstatic expression.
 It was some such mood that inspired the conception of a Tristan und Isolde."

-Wagner wrote of his preoccupations with Schopenhauer and Tristan in a letter to Franz Liszt (16 December 1854): Never in my life having enjoyed the true happiness of love I shall erect a memorial to this loveliest of all dreams in which, from the first to the last, love shall, for once, find utter repletion.
+Wagner wrote of his preoccupations with Schopenhauer and Tristan in a 16 December 1854 letter to Franz Liszt: Never in my life having enjoyed the true happiness of love I shall erect a memorial to this loveliest of all dreams in which, from the first to the last, love shall, for once, find utter repletion.
 I have devised in my mind a Tristan und Isolde, the simplest, yet most full-blooded musical conception imaginable, and with the 'black flag' that waves at the end I shall cover myself over – to die.